 - Ongoing collaborative involvement in funded research projects

-- A “pay-as-you-go” consultation service for other work.
+- Offering a “pay-as-you-go” consultation service for other work.

 BUCRU focuses on health research that has relevance to the NHS.
 The Unit is available to both BU staff and individuals working locally in the NHS, and there are no restrictions on project topic area or professional background of the researcher.